mmikowski/jquery.event.gevent/README.md

-The [multicast plugin](http://plugins.jquery.com/multicast/) appears quite similar, although I don't believe it has one important, magical capability as this plugin: if an element has been deleted from the DOM, no event will be processed.
-As an example, you may open up the test HTML page, and then cut and paste the following into the JavaScript console, one step at a time:
+The [multicast plugin](http://plugins.jquery.com/multicast/) appears quite similar, although I don't believe it has one important, magical capability as this plugin: if we *subcribe* a *function* on a jQuery *collection*, and then *delete* from the DOM the element(s) in that collecton from the DOM, the subscribe function will not be executed.
+Indeed, no subscribed function will be executed for any collection where the DOM elements are removed.

+This is very handy.
+Let's say we want a `<div id='user'>`, to show a username when a *name-change* event occurs.
+We can subscribe a funcion like so:

+    $.gevent.subscribe( $( '#user' ), 'name-change', onNameChange );

+Now when we publish the 'name-change' event, the `<div id='user>` exists and so the onNameChange function is invoked.

+But later on we adjust the page we remove the `<div id='user'>` element from the DOM.
+Now the *function* *subscribed* on the *collection* will NOT be invoked.
+This is desired behavior.

+If you are adventurous, you may play along at home.
+Let's open the test HTML page, and then cut and paste the following into the JavaScript console, one step at a time:

     // 1.
 Create a div
     $('body').append( '<div id="msg"/>' );